Frida Kahlo’s Almond Cornmeal Cookies

 The book is gorgeously photographed using original locations including the famous Blue House, once Frida’s home and now a museum.
 The recipes are arranged in menus in a 12-month cycle of fiestas.
 One of them is a recreation of Diego and Frieda’s wedding feast.
 If you are a Frieda fan like me I highly recommend this book.

-Guadalupe’s mother, Diego’s first wife, originally taught Frida to cook.
+Guadalupe’s mother, Diego’s first wife, taught Frida to cook.
 Guadalupe lived with Diego and Frida for a spell and in the book she shares her memories of that time along with Frida’s recipes.
 Frida loved to celebrate holidays and occasions and constantly entertained guests.
-She set the most incredible tables with unique glass and tableware, embroidered tablecloths and napkins.
-Frida especially loved to use flowers to decorate, often using them to spell out words on the table as well as matching the bouquets she arranged on the table to those she wore in her hair.
+She set the most incredible tables with unique glass and tableware, embroidered tablecloths, and napkins.
+Frida especially loved using flowers to decorate, often using them to spell words on the table and matching the bouquets she arranged on the table to those she wore in her hair.
 Think of her as an early Tartelette, with salsa.

 What I wouldn’t give for an invitation to one of those fiestas.

-Today, on Cinco de Mayo, I thought of no one better to honor than the fantastical, gifted Frida who was so proud of her Mexican heritage.
+Today, on Cinco de Mayo, I thought of no one better to honor than the fantastical, fierce, fragile, genius Frida who was so proud of her Mexican heritage.

 There are so many terrific recipes in the book.
-I was intrigued by these almond cookies because of the cornmeal.
+I was intrigued by Frida Kahlo’s Almond Cornmeal Cookies because of the cornmeal.
 The original recipe finished off the cookies by beating egg whites and sugar together into a meringue to dollop on top.
 I skipped that part because of the raw egg whites.
 We have our own happy healthy chickens here on the property and it’s barely two minutes from under the hen into the batter.
 However, I know most people don’t have this access so I left the cookies nekkid.

 No worries.
 Not too sweet, simultaneously crunchy and chewy, they are delicious all on their own.